Costa Rica is located on the isthmus of Central America which connects North and South America.

 The best time to visit, of course, is in the dry months from December to April when rain is not expected and the temperature is warm.

-Dominical is a popular beach town because of their great surf waves and their charming small-town vibe.
+Dominical is a popular beach town because of its great surf waves and its charming small-town vibe.

 It’s not the best place for swimming or snorkeling in Costa Rica due to the strength of the waves so keep that in mind if you’re traveling with non-surfers.

 It is a great place to check out while on your vacation in Costa Rica.